yminchen/ROB590_One_Leg_Hopper/README.md

 =================================================================

-Main code is "One_Leg_Hopper.m", which uses functions either in the current folder or in "EOM" and "EventsFcn" folders.
+The main code is "One_Leg_Hopper.m", which uses functions either in the current directory or in folders except "Function_Creator".

 In "Function_Creator" folder is an app which creates equations of motion.